adigenova/wengan/README.md

 https://github.com/adigenova/wengan/releases

 ### Containers
-To facilitate the execution we provide docker/singulatiry containers for Wengan.
+To facilitate the execution of Wengan, we provide docker/singularity containers.
-Wengan images are hosted on Dockerhub and can be downloaded with the command:
+Wengan images are hosted on [Dockerhub](https://hub.docker.com/repository/docker/adigenova/wengan) and can be downloaded with the command:

 ```
 docker pull adigenova/wengan:v0.2
 ```

 Alternatively, using singularity:

 ```
 export TMPDIR=/tmp
 singularity pull docker://adigenova/wengan:v0.2
 ```
-The lastest wengan version is v0.2

 #### Run WenganM using singularity
 ```
 #using singularity
 CONTAINER=/path_to_container/wengan_v0.2.sif

 #location of wengan in the container
 WENGAN=/wengan/wengan-v0.2-bin-Linux/wengan.pl